3 Common Styles of Architectural ColumnsAugust 27, 2019

 3 Common Styles of Architectural Columns

-Architectural columns can be customized into all types of crazy shapes, but they generally fall into two common styles – square and round.
+Architectural columns have been classic elements throughout the evolution of custom home architecture.
+They can be customized into all types of crazy shapes, but they generally fall into two common styles – square and round.
 The right column for your custom home will depend on several factors including the front porch style of your custom home design.

 Most architectural columns are used on the exterior of the home and tend to also provide structural support in addition to a design flair.
 They are one of the classic ranch architecture design ideas and also make an appearance in many other exterior styles.
 The exception to the exterior rule is interior columns, which are rarely structural and are purely for aesthetics.
 Here’s a deeper look into these common styles of architectural columns:

 Square columns can offer an interesting look to the exterior of your home while also providing load-bearing structural support.
 They can be plain, which is a square column without extras.
 Square columns can also be fluted, which gives the column a “ridged” look and some extra texture.
 They can also have applied or recessed panels.

 A square column with applied panels has paneling or molding applied to it to create a new look or to mimic another material.
 For example, a square column with applied paneling can look like wood without all of the issues and maintenance that comes with actually using wood.
 Square columns with recessed panels have a built-in panel that is slightly depressed on each side of the column.

 Round columns can also add a unique and interesting look to the exterior of your home.
 Like square columns, they can be decorative and also provide load-bearing structural support.
 They can help support your home’s exterior design while also enhancing and tying the look together.